stefi23/blog/src/content/the-history-behind-Barcelona-famous-flower-symbol-the-panot/index.md

 In general, it is best to look up, but while in Barcelona have a peak on where you’re stepping you might discover other panot styles as I did.

 ![new panot style](./new-panot-style.png)

+That's all for today!
+Thanks for reading until the end 👋